Artificial intelligence

 You can view a low frames per second preview of what the AI is seeing using this feature.
 Any humans or vehicles will be marked on the image, and any mask configured will be overlaid in a translucent white colour.

-As of Edge Controller firmware 3.9, cameras can send SMTP alarm emails containing snapshots direct to the Edge Controller.
+Cameras can send SMTP alarm emails containing snapshots direct to the Edge Controller.
 The Edge Controller will then process these alarms in the same way as if it had generated the alarms itself.

 The alarms will be forwarded to Giraffe Cloud in the normal way and also forwarded onto alarm receiving centres.